tommilligan/simple-payments-engine/README.md

   - I chose to back the underlying store with an `IndexMap`, rather than sorting a lot of data at output time.
     In practice these rows would be in a database, and you'd just have an index on the id.
 - Transfers can be infinitely disputed, as long as they are resolved each time.

-## Scaling

-Already mentioned in the data sizes section, for scaling I'd move to a horizontally sharded model.

-If running as a microservice, I'd have:

-- Pool of `read` workers, to accept an incoming CSV, deserialise, shard actions by `tx` and forward to:
-- Pool of `ledger` workers to handle collating actions related to a range of `tx`s
-- Small pool of `write` workers to handle returning the current state across many `ledger` workers
-  - This would actually be kind of interesting in terms of consistency

-## Other grab bag of notes

-- Input data format is pretty inefficient (at the very least, `type` should be an enum of 0-4)

 ## Time taken